-Today, MagicJack offers two primary options, one product and one enhanced service (as well as an app that comes with your device).
+Today, MagicJack offers two primary options, one product, and one enhanced service.
 They are:

-MagjicJackHome: MagicJackHome is the only VoIP adapter that MagicJack currently offers.
+MagicJack home: MagicJackHome is the only VoIP adapter that MagicJack currently offers.
 This adapter plugs into a USB-A port on your computer to provide a VOIP connection that can port your old phone number over so you don’t have to change your contact information.
 Thanks to the included MagicApp, you don’t necessarily need your computer to use it, either.
-Free caller ID, call waiting, voicemail, conference calling, directory assistant, and free calls between MacicJack users are all included, as well as free local and long distance calling.
+Free caller ID, call waiting, voicemail, conference calling, directory assistant, and free calls between MacicJack users are all included, as well as free local and long-distance calling.

 How much does it cost?